akil3s79/activeDirectory/README.md

 How to gain domain admin access
 I upload a PDF document with indications of how you could become a domain administrator in Windows environments.
 This is just one example, there are many ways to achieve this.
 If anyone wants to know how to set up the lab, you can send me an email to akil3s1979@gmail.com

+*At the moment the PDF is only in Spanish.